 - Feed it to the dog or other pets

-No one should ever consider food waste as an option of getting rid of food when it is edible and someone else can eat it.
+No one should ever consider food waste as an option for getting rid of food when it is edible and someone else can.

-Just this week we emptied 3 large freezers of food and donated it all to a family in need.
+This week, we emptied three large freezers of food and donated it to a needy family.

 There is always someone out there who WILL eat it even if you don’t like it.

-I’ve seen numerous times on buy and sell sites people offering food that they didn’t care, near expiry or hardly used.
+I’ve seen numerous times on buy and sell sites people offering food that they didn’t care about, near expiry, or hardly used.

-People jump on this stuff because it’s FREE food and when the money is tight food is food.
+People jump on this stuff because it’s FREE food, and food is food when the money is tight.

-Obviously, if you’ve purchased food and it has gone off before the expiry date you should bring it back to get your money back.
+If you’ve purchased food that went off before the expiry date, you should bring it back to get your money back.

 Most people won’t.

-Keep in mind that expiry dates differ and just because it says it expires in a day or a week doesn’t necessarily mean it won’t be spoiled ahead of time.
+Remember that expiry dates differ, and just because it says it expires in a day or a week doesn’t necessarily mean it won’t be spoiled ahead of time.

 Returning Our Kirkland Hamburgers To Costco

-Mrs. CBB and I typically make homemade burgers but thought we’d give them a try since we often see Costco customers loading up on them.
+Mrs. CBB and I typically make homemade burgers but we thought we’d try them since we often see Costco customers loading up on them.

-WRONG, at least for us and there was no way we wanted to eat the rest of the bag.
+WRONG, at least for us, and we didn’t want to eat the rest of the bag.

-I know there are consumers who enjoy Kirkland burgers and like any product you like some, you love some and there are some that will never touch your lips again.
+I know some consumers enjoy Kirkland burgers; like any product you like, you love some, and some will never touch your lips again.

-Sorry Costco but those burgers start out looking like a big beautiful burger and in the end curls up like an upside-down turtle shell.
+Sorry, Costco, but those burgers look like big beautiful burgers and curl up like an upside-down turtle shell.

 Haha, you know what I mean.

-The Kirkland burgers were lacking flavour and you shouldn’t have to add condiments to pretend you’re eating a burger.
+The Kirkland burgers lacked flavor; you shouldn’t have to add condiments to pretend you’re eating a burger.

-They taste like cheap filler hamburgers when in fact Kirkland 1/4lb burgers are expensive to buy.
+They taste like cheap filler hamburgers when Kirkland 1/4lb burgers are expensive.

-This was just another reminder for us that you don’t always get what you pay for and homemade is best.
+This was just another reminder that you don’t always get what you pay for, and homemade is best.

 Costco Canada Return Food Policy

-We like to learn and explore products so we can write about them for all of you but the best part about Costco is their return policy.
+We like to learn and explore products so we can write about them for all of you, but the best part about Costco is its return policy.